 Optimised website and messaging

-Google’s Customer Experience Specialist developed a US market masterclass to identify gaps in the pre-sales funnel, tailor support to US customers, and prioritise gaps using qualitative competitor benchmarking.
+Google’s Customer Experience Specialist developed a US market masterclass to identify gaps in the pre-sales funnel, tailor support to US customers, and prioritize gaps using qualitative competitor benchmarking.

 Grew conversion rate, deals, and ROI

 Within three months, improvements to the website along with various tactical initiatives had boosted the conversion rate by 57%.
 From this success, Croud and Rovva’s Marketing teams were then able to justify additional budget to invest in the brand.
 Despite the negative impact of the pandemic on businesses, by July 2020 the improved conversion rate led to an 85% growth in deals, and a 25% rise in ROI compared to an average month in Q1 2020.
 Furthermore, by October 2020, Rovva hit record growth—with the number of deals up by 152% vs Q1 average.

 Most importantly, the team was also able to support 593 SMBs at a time when they needed it most—with various business solutions for startups, plus a regularly updated blog offering resources, guides, tips and articles relevant to the challenges ahead.

 Off the back of these strong results, Rovva has since applied the same recommendations to additional markets, including France, Spain, Portugal, Italy, Germany, Austria and Switzerland.

 International growth has always played a pivotal role in Rovva’s diversification strategy—and this became especially vital as the pandemic took its toll and remote working surged.
 With help from Google’s International Growth team and Croud, the business was able to adapt and refocus on its core objectives of driving conversions and, of course, supporting SMBs during this challenging time.